 Subban finished the 2016-17 regular season with 10 goals and 30 assists in 66 games, and the Predators finished with 41 wins.

-Meanwhile, Weber had an even better 2016-17 regular season, finishing with 78 GP, 17 goals and 25 assists in 78 games for a total of 42 points.
-Weber also was a plus-20 that season, compared to Subban’s minus-eight.
+Meanwhile, Weber produced more by the time the 2016-17 regular season was done, finishing with 17 goals and 25 assists in 78 games for a total of 42 points.
 The Canadiens finished with 47 wins that season.
-Both teams made the playoffs.

 2017-18: Shea Weber Injury, P.K.
 Subban a Norris Finalist